legiomaria/MetrosoftTask2/README.md

 # Steps to run:
 1. Clone the application, from https://github.com/legiomaria/MetrosoftTask2.git.
 2. Run the application.
-3. The application automatically run it migrations, create relevant tables, and seed the tables.
+3. The application automatically runs it migrations, create relevant tables, and seed the tables.
 4. Enjoy.

 # ConnectionString:
-The connectionstring is found in the appsettings.json
+The connectionstring is found in the appsettings.json, contained in the TodoList.Api project